nianticlabs/acezero/benchmarks/README.md

 ## Requirements

 You must have Nerfstudio installed; follow the instructions [here](https://docs.nerf.studio/quickstart/installation.html) to do this.

-We used Nerfstudio v0.3.4.
+**Note:** All paper results were produced with Nerfstudio v0.3.4.
+Since then, we updated this repository to support newer version of Nerfstudio.
+We verified that benchmark results did not change significantly when updating to Nerfstudio v1.1.4.
+However, if you observe benchmarking inconsistencies w.r.t. the paper, we advise to first down-grade to Nerfstudio v0.3.4 and checkout our code using the "eccv_2024_checkpoint" git tag.

 ## Running the benchmark